Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Combinatorial and algebraic setup

 To show that the map is a homotopy equivalence, for each symbol $\alpha$ from $\cel(n)$, as in~\cite{AKM} we define the corresponding open set $U_\alpha \subseteq \config(n)$ to be the set of points $(x_1, \ldots, x_n, y_1, \ldots, y_n)$ in $\mathbb{R}^n \times (0, 1)^n$ such that \begin{itemize} \item Whenever $i$ appears before $j$ in the same block, we have $y_i > y_j$. \item Whenever $i$ appears before $j$ in different blocks, we have $x_i < x_j$. \item If $k$ and $\ell$ are in the same block, and $k'$ and $\ell'$ are in different blocks (with $k', \ell'$ not necessarily distinct from $k, \ell$), then we have

+\end{itemize} We claim that the union of $U_\alpha$ where $\alpha$ ranges over the symbols from $\cel(n, w)$ is $\config(n, w)$.
+If $\alpha$ is a symbol of $\cel(n, w)$, then $U_\alpha$ is contained in $\config(n, w)$ because points from different blocks have different $x$--coordinates, so no more than $w$ points can be vertically aligned.
+For the reverse inclusion, every element of $\config(n, w)$ is in some $U_\alpha$, because we can construct $\alpha$ by taking the blocks to be the sets of points with the same $y$--coordinate, ordering the blocks from left to right, and ordering the elements of each block from top to bottom.

-\end{itemize} Each $U_\alpha$ is an open convex set, and the union of $U_\alpha$ where $\alpha$ ranges over the symbols from $\cel(n, w)$ is $\config(n, w)$.
-Theorem~3.4 of~\cite{AKM} proves that the nerve of this open cover of $\config(n, w)$ is the barycentric subdivision of $\cel(n, w)$.
+Each $U_\alpha$ is an open convex set, and Theorem~3.4 of~\cite{AKM} proves that the nerve of this open cover of $\config(n, w)$ is the barycentric subdivision of $\cel(n, w)$.
 Thus, because our map sends the barycenter of each cell $\alpha$ into a point of the corresponding open set $U_\alpha$, our map is a homotopy equivalence for each $w$. \end{proof}